-Originally known as the Aboriginal and Torres Strait Islander Commercial Development Corporation (CDC), it was established in March 1990 following the proclamation of the Aboriginal and Torres Strait Islander Commission (ATSIC) Act 1989 (external website, new window).
+Originally known as the Aboriginal and Torres Strait Islander Commercial Development Corporation (CDC), it was established in March 1990 following the proclamation of the Aboriginal and Torres Strait Islander Commission (ATSIC) Act 1989.

 The original idea to create ATSIC and the CDC was first put to the Australian Parliament in December 1987.
 Legislation to give effect to that statement was introduced into Parliament in 1988.
 At that stage, it was envisaged that the corporation would be called the Aboriginal Economic Development Corporation.
 The second reading speech (Hand 1988) stated: